PulseTile/PulseTile-React-Showcase-Generator/README.md

 _$ yo showcase:plugins-all-bronze_
 _$ yo showcase:plugins-all-carbon_

-4) Clone other features from GitHub and add it to the Non-Core component storage:
+4) Clone features from GitHub and add it to the Non-Core component storage:
 _$ yo showcase:feature-user-tour_
 _$ yo showcase:feature-terms-and-conditions_

+5) Clone pages from GitHub and add it to the Non-Core component storage:
+_$ yo showcase:page-uikit_

-5) Update the config files which unite Core with Non-Core component storage:
+6) Update the config files which unite Core with Non-Core component storage:
 _$ yo showcase:update --theme=showcase --force_

-3) Create the build:
+7) Create the build:
 _$ npm run build_

 After these steps have taken place, the built PulseTile Showcase is ready for use.